Tundesamson26/Tundesamson26/README.md

 ### Hi there 👋<h2> My name is <a href="https://twitter.com/TundeSamson26"><span style="color: orange;">Odewole Babatunde Samson</span></a></h2>

 <h4>
-I work as a full time software in a fintech company!
+I work as a full time software engineer in a fintech company!
 I'm passionate about learning and teaching programming majorly React.js for the moment.
 I'm an expert in MERN stack with years of experience.
 I worked a bit with PHP, MySQL, and Web3.js.<br>
 My current focus is Web development and database management currently but the dream is to be into Developer Advocate.<br> I'm strongly interested in mentoring and teaching people in the tech industry.